 PESTICIDE FREE ZONES AND POLICIES

 Municipalities, schools and universities all over the United States are restricting the use of toxic pesticides to protect public health and the environment.
-Here's a list of some of the more recent pilots, policies and programs.
+Here's a list of some of the more recent pilots, policies and programs popping up around the country.
 Is your community next?

 policy, which is patterned on the policy adopted by Irvine, California in 2016, will be phased in a park at a time and the cost will be assessed after a year.
 Tucson will be the first in the state of Arizona to adopt an organics first policy.